How Does Technology Help Wealth Managers and Private Bankers to Engage with Millennials?

 Great Opportunity – Even Greater Challenge

 There’s just one thing though.
 How does a traditional firm begin to create a mutually beneficial online relationship with a new type of client who has an innovative attitude to financial planning and strongly values his, or her, independence?
-For instance, when asked by the European Financial Management Association,
+For instance, when asked by the European Financial Management Association, 57% of millennial respondents stated that they would happily swap their bank for a superior technology platform, any day.

 Preparation Is Everything

 Deloitte points out that, historically, intergenerational wealth transfers have prompted 90% of the heirs to change their advisors.
-Also, EY reported that when assets change generations, firms lose 70% to 80% of those assets, and that
+Also, EY reported that when assets change generations, firms lose 70% to 80% of those assets, and that 73% of clients are already engaged in relationships with more than one wealth manager.

 Though not exactly an overnight phenomenon, wealth managers and private bankers need to begin building close, personal and digital relationships with millennials right now, in preparation for the financial tsunami.